rojberr/plantswaterer/docs/projectchart.md

 # Plants waterer project chart

 This project is a time-limited endeavor to create a UNIQUE plants waterer product.
+It was created by a 2 person team.

 ## Project Description and Scope

-1. Initial requirements gathering:
+1. Initial requirements gathering
 2. Solution scoping and pricing
 3. Detailed solution design
 4. Solution implementation